 The observed reduction in species richness and native vegetation cover is most likely a result of prolonged below average rainfall at the site.
-These annual and short-lived perennial groundcover species are likely to naturally fluctuate in abundance in response to rainfall and are likely to persist on the site in the form of a soilstored seedbank during unfavourable conditions.
-Grasses seem to have been affected by kangaroo grazing in addition to drought and were generally reduced to shortly-cropped small clumps.
-Some specimens of midstorey shrubs have died due to drought and many have many of their leaves, resulting in reduced foliage cover.
+For the past two years there has been substantially below average rainfall.
+These annual and short-lived perennial groundcover species are likely to naturally fluctuate in abundance in response to rainfall and are likely to persist on the site in the form of a soil-stored seedbank during unfavourable conditions.
+Grasses seem to have been affected by kangaroo and sheep grazing in addition to drought and were generally reduced to shortly-cropped small clumps.
+Compared to Year 2, more specimens of mid-storey shrubs have died due to drought and more have lost many of their leaves, resulting in reduced foliage cover.
 A future return to an extended period of average or higher rainfall will likely see a return of annual and short-lived perennial groundcover species and recovery of the foliage cover of grasses and shrubs.